gigamonkey/dungeon/README.md

 > go south

 You are in the lair of a horrible creature.
-On floor is a heavy dwarven axe.
+On the floor is a heavy dwarven axe.
 Across from you is a blobbyblob, a gelatenous mass with too many eyes and an odor of jello casserole gone bad.
 There is a dank tunnel to the north.
 The blobbyblob extrudes a blobby arm and smashes at you!
+You take 3 hit points of damage.
 You take 3 hit points of damage.
 You're down to 17.

 > eat blobbyblob